-Federal courts can decide cases involving disputes under federal law, the U.S. government, conflicts between states or between the U.S. and foreign governments.
-The case has to raise a “federal question” in order to be heard in federal court.
+Federal courts can decide cases involving disputes under federal law, the U.S. government, conflicts between states, or between the U.S. and foreign governments.
+The case has to raise a “federal question” to be heard in federal court.

 A case can be filed in federal court because of a “diversity of citizenship” of the parties involved, meaning that the case involves citizens of different states.
 Only cases involving more than $75,000 can be filed in federal court, and any diversity jurisdiction case can also be brought in a state court.

 Personal jurisdiction is the question of whether a court has authority over an individual or business entity.
 For example, a court in Vermont cannot make a California resident come to Vermont to defend a lawsuit if he’s never had contact with that state — either by going to that state, having contact with someone in that state, selling something to a Vermont resident, etc. Similarly, foreigners can’t be made to come to U.S. courts unless the foreigner has had contacts with people in the U.S. relating to the case.

 Generally, corporations are treated as individuals in federal and state courts.
 They can sue and be sued.
 For diversity jurisdiction, some rules determine which state a corporation is a “citizen.”

 Now that we’ve gone over some of the basics of federal courts and judges let’s look at the different types of courts, starting with the most important of them all, the Supreme Court of the United States.

 The Supreme Court of the United States is the most powerful in the U.S., only hearing a limited number of cases on appeal from lower courts.

 Photo courtesy of the Supreme Court of the United States